Signs of Hard Water on Hair and Skin

 The most common effect of hard water on your skin is dryness.
 Much like with your hair, hard water makes it difficult to rinse away soap, leaving your skin dry and potentially irritated.
 Furthermore, if you have sensitive skin, psoriasis or eczema, hard water can make these conditions worse by exacerbating existing dryness.

-When hard water comes into contact with your body, some hardness minerals get left behind, absorbing a lot of the natural oils from your skin.
+When hard water comes into contact with your body, some hardness minerals get left behind, blocking the natural oils from your skin.
 This interaction can also impact the hydration and pH balance of your skin, which could potentially cause breakouts.

 Finally, hard water can also impact your nails.
 This begins at the nail bed, which is a formation of cells under your nail.
-Like your scalp, the nail bed is vulnerable to drying out — and that’s exactly what hard water does.
+Like your scalp, the nail bed is vulnerable to drying out.
 Eventually, this can lead to thin, brittle, discolored nails that don’t grow as long as usual.

 Find Out How to Get Rid of Hard Water: